SkylineCommunications/dataminer-docs/connector-help/connector_help/Talari Networks T5200.md

 - **Packets Received:** Number of packets received for the appliance since the last time the Talari service was started.
 - **Bytes Dropped:** Number of bytes dropped for the appliance since the last time the Talari service was started.
 - **Packets Dropped:** Number of packets dropped for the appliance since the last time the Talari service was started.
-- **State**:Indicates whether the appliance is enabled or disabled.
+- **State**: Indicates whether the appliance is enabled or disabled.
 - **HA State**: Indicates whether this is the currently active appliance or the standby appliance.
 - **Serial Number**: The serial number of the appliance.
 - **OS Version**: The OS version of the appliance.